Build a NoEncode RAG System with an MCP Knowledge Store¶

 )

 Number of results returned: 1 Text content of first returned node: RALT stands for Retrieval-Augmented Language Model.
-It is a model that combines traditional language models with a retrieval mechanism to enhance performance on various natural language processing tasks.
-By incorporating a retrieval component, RALT models can access external knowledge sources to improve their understanding and generation of text.
-Here is an example of how a RALT model can be implemented using Python and the Hugging Face Transformers library: ```python from transformers import
+It refers to a type of language model that incorporates a retrieval mechanism to enhance its performance on various natural language processing tasks.
+By retrieving relevant information from a knowledge source, such as a large text corpus or a database, the language model can better understand and generate responses to queries.
+Here is an example of how a Retrieval-Augmented Language Model (RALT) can be implemented using Python with the Huggin

 Create an MCP Knowledge Store¶